Addaoud/IntronRetention/README.md

 python3 Attribute.py -m "FSei_model_path" -i -b
 ```
-Results are saved in a subdirectory "IG" under the model directory path.
+  * Results are saved in a subdirectory "IG" under the model directory path.
+  * The summary of the results is saved in a txt file "nsites.txt"

 #### Basenji-like, AttentionConv, Basset-like model
   * Refer to "json/Bassenji.json", "json/AttentionConv.json" , or "json/Basset.json" to update paths and hyperparameters if necessary.